 Shubhangi has been working with me now for over two years and is a very industrious, honest worker.
 She cleans the dishes and does the floors in my house and somehow she also seems to make the work look quick as well as very pleasurable!
 It is only when I climb up the stool and start cleaning the fans or the mesh that I go back to believing that the job is boring.
 I suppose that is what a dedicated worker can do and I respect her a lot for her attitude towards work.
 It is a very rare quality, especially amongst domestic workers.
 Shubhangi is a Maharashtrian and her staple diet consists of rice, gluten free flours and wheat.

 Unlike the North Indians, Maharashtrians make a variety of flatbreads using gluten free flours.
 This is because the State ranks high among producers of jowar (sorghum), bajra (pearl millet) and ragi (red millet or finger millet).
-In earlier times when the breach between the rich and poor classes was wide, the former would shun jowar and ragi for regular use as these were cheap and considered low.
-The latter depended on them for the same reason.
-It was a rather unfortunate view, because now it has been established that gluten free grains are naturally better suited for digestion and are not just “for the birds” (it is a common practice in West India for people to scatter jowar out of their windows to feed the birds).
+In earlier times the rich would shun jowar and ragi for regular use as these were cheap and considered low.
+The poor depended on them for the very same reason.
+What an unfortunate view!
+It is now established that gluten free grains are naturally better suited for digestion and are not just ‘for the birds’.
 While some areas in the State are suitable for production of rice, others are only suitable for jowar and ragi as the climatic conditions required for cultivation of these grains are very different from one another.

 Shubhangi belongs to the jowar and ragi belt, and does not believe in buying the flours off the shelf like most villagers, though she has been in the city for nearly a decade.
 She buys or brings the grains from her village in bulk, picks them clean, rinses the dirt off in many turns of water and spreads it in the shade to cool.
 Then she gets it ground at a mill and also gets me my portion of these flours.
 Earlier I followed a similar practice with store bought grains but since I used very less of the grains (no one liked the crackers, you see!), I found that most of the flour would go rancid and thrown into the bin.
 Now she has relieved me from that chore too!